AJINKYA-TEMGIRE/Language-Translation/README.md

 <h1>Language Translation</h1>

-<h3>This project provides an efficient way to translate english to french.</h3>
+<h3>This project provides an efficient way to translate English to French.</h3>

 <pre>
 Two ways are used to solve the problem: